In my study of mental child abuse I’ve noticed how prevalent it is that the child abuser is highly narcissistic.

 “The narcissist is governed by his or her feelings, the decent person is governed by his or her obligations” – Dennis Prager

 Since a narcissistic parent is governed by his or her feelings, they don’t have the ability to own up to their obligations to shield their child from emotional heartache, adult issues, stories of how bad Mommy or Daddy is, etc. They will actively get the children involved in the conflict.
-It’s inappropriate, it’s evil, and it’s abusive.

 These parents are a vortex of negative energy, and will suck the life out of those around them.
-Children of narcissists suffer, and they come in two camps: those that are aware of this parent’s bizarre, completely irrational behavior “Yeah, there my Mom/Dad goes again…”, or they’re not and are mentally smothered by the parent.
-Sadly lots of these children end up inheriting the narcissist’s traits, supporting the findings that many children of narcissistic parents become narcissists themselves.
+Children of narcissists suffer, and they come in two camps: those that are aware of this parent’s bizarre, completely irrational behavior “Yeah, there my Mom/Dad goes again…”, or they’re not and are mentally and physically smothered by the parent.
+Sadly, lots of these children end up inheriting the narcissist’s traits, supporting the findings that many children of narcissistic parents become narcissists themselves.

 The reality is this.
 Once the children become adults, the only way for them to not further suffer under the tyranny of a severely narcissistic parent is to move away from them.
 Creating physical separation, and thus limiting contact, from a parent might seem like a bad solution.
 But the alternative is living a life of suffering.
 Remember, the narcissist will never change.
 After all, he or she isn’t the wrongdoer or person with flaws.
 Everyone else is.